-Time will also be spent outdoors so please ensure your child brings outdoor clothing, wears suitable shoes and is protected from the sun in summer when necessary.
-(We suggest sun block is applied before Nursery and shoulders are covered with clothing and a hat is worn.)
+Time will also be spent outdoors, come rain or shine, so please ensure your child brings outdoor clothing, wears suitable shoes and is protected from the sun in summer when necessary.
+(We suggest sun block is applied before Pre-School, shoulders are covered with clothing and a hat is worn.)

-If your child is ill and they need to be at home, please could you inform school what is the matter and how long your child needs to be absent.
-If your child has been sick or had diarrhoea they need to stay away from Nursery for 48 hours after the last bout.
+If your child is ill and they need to be at home, please inform school how long your child needs to be absent for, and if possible, the nature of the illness.
+If your child has been sick or had diarrhoea they need to stay at home until 48 hours after it has stopped.

-Will my child need to bring anything to Nursery?
+Will my child need to bring anything to Pre-School?

-Who can bring and/or collect my child from Nursery?
+Who can bring and/or collect my child from Pre-School?

-Children must be brought to Nursery by their parent or another adult known to them.
-If another adult is collecting your child, it is vital you let us know.
+Children must be brought to Pre-School by their parent or another adult known to them.
+If another adult is collecting your child, it is vital you let us know beforehand.

 Will my child take part in whole school activities?

 Yes.
-The Nursery children may take part in special assemblies such as at Christmas, Easter or Harvest.
+The Pre-School children may take part in special assemblies such as at Christmas, Easter or Harvest.
 They may share in activities when we have visitors in school.
-They may also use the school library and computer suite.
+They may also use the school library.
 These activities will be helpful in building their confidence ready for school.

 What if I have any concerns about my child?

 If you have any concerns about your child, if there is anything you want clarified or any information you think we need to know, do speak to the teacher.
-The best time is usually at the end of Nursery.
+The best time is usually at the start or end of Pre-School session.
 There will be parent consultations during the school year as well.

-If the Nursery teacher feels that your child needs any extra help, we have available to us a range of professionals.
-After discussion with you, we may ask for support from the SENCO (special educational needs co-ordinator).
-We can also contact the speech therapist, educational psychologist and early years advisory teacher
+If the Pre-School teacher feels that your child needs any extra help, we have available to us a range of professionals.
+After discussion with you, we may ask for support from the SENCO (Special Educational Needs Co-Ordinator).